- Are there more insurance plans that include individual and family coverage for Cedars-Sinai in the 2016 plan year?

 The intention of these reforms is to help more people get access to affordable health insurance coverage and better medical care.
 For most people, the new laws mean expanded access to affordable health insurance and more options for medical care.

-Most people will be required to have health insurance starting Jan.
-1, 2014, or they will face tax penalties.
+As of Jan.
+1, 2014, most people are required to have health insurance or they face tax penalties.
 There are exceptions to this requirement for those with certain religious beliefs, Native American tribal members and those with incomes below a certain level.

 Covered California is California's health benefit exchange, sometimes referred to as a "health insurance marketplace."
 This is a state-run website where people can buy healthcare coverage.
 It is available to people who currently are uninsured or who are buying insurance on their own, instead of through their employer.